 - given their own copy of their contract (the shipowner should also have a copy)

-Under the MLC, seafarers’ wages will be:
+Under the MLC, seafarers’ wages must be:

-- paid regularly, ie monthly
+- paid regularly - for example, monthly

 - include monthly statements of accounts